 For now, the worst political chaos is over, but where will the nation go in the future?
 Will the Sweden Democrats be accepted into the fold of respectable parties, or will the snobbish elite finally bend to the will of the people and have a responsible immigration policy?

 The only chance the Sweden Democrats have of becoming an accepted political player is if they grow so large that they threaten the very existence of the other parties.
 If the elites play it smart, they will adopt the immigration policies and stop denigrating Swedish culture.
-Otherwise, they will find themselves in an even more uncomfortable position in the future.We value your comments!
-Please weigh in on our comment section below.
+Otherwise, they will find themselves in an even more uncomfortable position in the future.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com